Use the Visualize panel of Oracle Logging Analytics to present search data in a form that helps you better understand and analyze.

 Consider a situation where you’ve performed a search operation on your log data either by using the Search field or by using the target or field attributes.
 Now, you want to visualize the search results in a specific format for analysis.

-Drag the Data and Visualize palettes to increase or decrease their size for better visualization with the charts.
+Drag the Fields and Visualizations palettes to increase or decrease their size for better visualization with the charts.

 To visualize the search results generated for analyzing the log data over the last 30 days: